davidegaspar/davidegaspar/RESUME.md

 - Part of a cross timezone, fully remote, Agile team.
 - We serve around 200 Engineers globally in 11 markets and 3 HQs.
 - We provide multi-region AWS environments, Global Kubernetes Clusters, CircleCI, ELK Logging, Datadog Monitoring and Terraform for IaC.
+- Involved in the Incident Management process and On Call, participated in the investigation and resolution of incident as well as post-mortem.
 - **Team Mission:** Lead, educate, advocate the principles and practices of DevOps across all of CondeNast, Build tools, provide services and help teams to efficiently own the life-cycle of their applications, Consulting with teams through pairing to facilitate optimal use of the platform.
 - **Edge Services Management:** Owner of CDN (Fastly), responsible for TLS Certificates management, IaC Best practices (Terraform), and Engineer access.
 - **DNS Management:** Owner of root zones domain registration, responsible for zone delegation and IaC Best practices (Terraform).
 - **Consulting:** Education and Onboarding of Engineers into our Cloud Platform, ran Clinics and Pairing/Troubleshooting sessions with Engineers.
 Surveyed the Engineering Organization on DevOps Maturity to understand the main gaps across CondeNast Engineering in order to address them.
+Responsible for demos, announcements and general platform updates to the wider Engineering Organisation.
 - **Infrastructure as Code (IaC) Management:** responsible for Orchestrated (CircleCI Pipelines) AWS account Provisioning via IaC (Terraform), owner of Best Practices and distribution of Terraform Modules for all Engineering.
 - **Build Systems:** Owner of custom docker images and docker image repository (Quay.io) distribution, security scan, access and availability.
 - **Deployment Systems:** Owner of helm charts used by Engineers to deploy to Kubernetes as well as best practices like rollback strategies.
-- **Pipeline/Orchestration Systems:** Owner or CircleCI Enterprise and SaaS, responsible for SLOs and upgrades.
+- **Pipeline/Orchestration Systems:** Owner or CircleCI Enterprise and SaaS, responsible for SLOs, upgrades and secret management.
+- **Cloud Governance:** Designed and built the Audit log system.
+Owner of resource Tagging best practices as well as cost saving and security integrations.
 - **Access Management:** Management of Engineer access via Okta SSO Integration, Github, VPN, Pritunl Zero (Beyond Corp Proxy) and secure secret storage via 1Password and Keybase.
 Owners of the Joiners/Movers/Leavers process for several of the services we provide.

-- Build & Deployment Systems
-  - CircleCI SaaS & Enterprise
-  - Quay Artefact Store
-  - Shared Terraform Modules
-  - Kubernetes Helm Templates
-  - Tools Cluster
-  - Departures
-- Platform Management and Supporting Technology
-  - Joiners/Movers/Leavers
-  - Fastly CDN Access
-  - Okta Cloud Platform access

-- distributed team, semi-remote, cross timezones
-- several production workloads, apis
-- tools kubernetes cluster
-- labs
-- lit-terraform
-- eks clusters
-- demos / anouncements / comms
-- consulting / clinics / troubleshooting
-- circleci / deployment / best pratices / monitoring
-- DNS
-- audit logs project
-- resource tagging
-- secret management
-- on call (training / war room (investigation + resolution) / post mortems)
-- cloud governance (cloudhealth, security, cost saving)
-- Stealthwatch Integration
-- comms
-- secret managemnet (circcle ci)
-- pritunl
-- AWS @ Conde
-- Terraform @ Conde
-- onboarding and mentorship
-- pagerduty / datadog / graphana / prometheus / ELK stack / VPN aviatrix
-- prod readiness chelist SRE
-- devops maturity model
-- aws account management
-  - okta integration
-  - cloudhealth
-  - terraform resources
-  - aws cli

 ### DHI Group Inc - London, UK - Oct 2015 to Nov 2018